 It is uncertain if a Fixed Credit Requirement is necessary for Capacity Market Units.
 The potential requirement for fixed credit cover for a Capacity Market Unit would be if a change in Difference Charges were to arise from a Settlement Rerun.
 In most situations, a Capacity Market Unit and a Generator Unit would be the same physical entity.
 Therefore it may be sufficient to consider the requirement under the Generator Unit amounts.
-In the absence of operational data it is difficult to know if this would require an increase in the amount, however not all Generator Units will be Capacity Market Units actively receiving Capacity Payments.
-Therefore it may be unfair to increase the Generator Unit requirement to account for Difference Charges as it does not apply to all units.

-The following reflects the recommendations of values for the Fixed Credit Requirement of different Participant types for tariff year 2019 - 2020 of I-SEM:
+The following reflects the recommendations of values for the Fixed Credit Requirement of different Participant types for tariff year 2020 - 2021 of I-SEM: